rabbitmq/rabbitmq-website/site/connections.md

 ## <a id="overview" class="anchor" href="#overview">Overview</a>

-This guide covers various topics related to connections.
-This guide does not cover network tuning or most networking-related topics.
+This guide covers various topics related to connections except for network tuning or most networking-related topics.
 Those are covered by the [Networking](/networking.html) and [Troubleshooting Networking](/troubleshooting-networking.html) guides.

 RabbitMQ supports several protocols: